Nepal is considered the ultimate adventure destination. It is home to diverse cultures and landscapes.

 Trekking with an agency is the best option as you will be assisted on every step of your trek.
 Your trekking guide will make sure that you won’t face any difficulties on the hike.
 The agency will manage guides, porters, transportation, accommodation, and food according to your needs.
 They will even have emergency medical kits and medics on standby.
 Worth it, right?

 Every country demands a specific set of documents to let international individuals inside their land.
-So, here is a list of some essential documents that you need to carry with you at all the time to tour Nepal:
+So, here is a list of some essential documents that you need to carry with you at all times to tour Nepal:

 - Passport with 6-months validity